Marmalade: Actual

 The Portuguese word comes from the Latin melimelum or "a sweet apple", in turn from Greek μελίμηλον melimēlon 'sweet apple', from μέλη 'honey' + μῆλον mēlon 'apple, round fruit', became Galician-Portuguese marmelo 'quince'.
 The name originated in the 16th century from Middle French marmelade and Portuguese, where marmelada applied to quince jam.
 The English recipe book of Eliza Cholmondeley, dated from 1677 and held at the Chester Record Office in the Cheshire county archives, has one of the earliest marmalade recipes ("Marmelet of Oranges") which produced a firm, thick dark paste.
 The modern definition of marmalade is a jam made from citrus fruits rather than quince.

 Folk

 According to a Scottish legend, the creation of orange marmalade in the Scottish city of Dundee occurred by accident.
 The legend tells of a ship carrying a cargo of oranges that broke down in the port, resulting in some ingenious locals making marmalade out of the cargo.
 Since then, the city has had a long association with marmalade.
 However, this legend was "decisively disproved by food historians", according to a New York Times report.

-A folk etymology asserts that Mary, Queen of Scots ate marmalade as a treatment for seasickness, and that the name is derived from her maids' whisper of Marie est malade ('Mary is ill').
-The word's origin has nothing to do with Mary though.
+A folk etymology asserts that Mary, Queen of Scots ate marmalade as a treatment for seasickness, and that the name is derived from her maids' whisper of Ma'am est malade ('Ma'am is ill'), though the word's origin has nothing to do with Mary.